s-blu/obsidian_dataview_example_vault/00 Meta/Vault To Do.md

 - [ ] Add tags for querying

 ## Queries
-- [ ] Add the example queries from the dataview documentation (and fitting data)
+- [ ] Add the examples from the Dataview documentation (with back reference) for easy try-outs
 - [ ] Add LIST queries that showcase the basic syntax
 - [ ] Add TABLE queries that showcase the basic syntax
 - [ ] Add TASK queries that showcase the basic syntax
 - [ ] Add CALENDAR queries that showcase the basic syntax
-- [ ] Add the examples from the Dataview documentation (with back reference) for easy try-outs
+- [ ] Add the [possibility to burn out dataview queries with markdownTable and templater](https://github.com/blacksmithgu/obsidian-dataview/discussions/1241) (also [here](https://forum.obsidian.md/t/dataviewjs-snippet-showcase/17847/225) ) with a back reference, explanation and example code